prantlf/v-yaml2json/README.md

 # yaml2json

-Converts YAML input to JSON output.
+Converts [YAML] input to [JSON] output.

-Uses [json] and [yaml].
+Uses [prantlf.json] and [prantlf.yaml].

 ## Synopsis

-Convert a file `config.yaml` to a file `config.json`, append a trailing line break to the JSON putput and make the output more readable by indentation:
+Convert a file `config.yaml` to a file `config.json`, append a trailing line break to the JSON output and make the output more readable by indentation:

     yaml2json config.yaml -o config.json -lp

-Convert a file using standard input and standard ouptut, as condensed as possible, no trailing line break:
+Convert a file using standard input and standard output, as condensed as possible, no trailing line break:

     cat config.yaml | yaml2json > config.json